mbswos/webOfScienceScrape/README.md

 		- Contains the code for querying and storing data from UTDallas.
 	WebOfScience
 		- Contains the code for querying and storing data from WebOfScienceLite.
+	Website
+		- The new way of presenting data to Dean Cronqvist since he wants some functionality Tableau does not provide.
+The plan is to make a full stack website that will have the full functionality to display bar graphs, treemaps, and tables of data.

 Files in webOfScienceScrape:
 	authorinitialization.py (deletable)